 Let’s say that you have an article on how to make money driving your car.
 In the article, you talk about Uber and Lyft and Instacart and all those types of things.
 In our case, we have developed business relationships with those companies.

-If people sign up to be drivers, we get paid a bit of cash on each signup.
+If people sign up to be drivers, we earn a bit of cash on each signup.
 So, it’s a win-win-win business model, right?
-Uber gets drivers, I get paid, and the person that’s reading the content has a way to help pay off their debt or to get themselves in a better financial position.
+Uber gets drivers, I earn, and the person that’s reading the content has a way to help pay off their debt or to get themselves in a better financial position.

 So that’s why I love blogging as a way to make money and to start a profitable business.
 The cool thing about blogging, too, is that it’s very low-cost.